austinmazur1/Coffee_Roaster_webapp/README.md

 ## About

-This is a long term working in progress project.
+This is a long term, work in progress project.
 Direction and final product is subject to change along the way.

 As a coffee lover, living in Palma de Mallorca, Spain.
 I am very fortunate to have a few quality coffee roasters nearby, as well as several cafes showcasing beans roasted local and throughout Europe.